Maximizing and Satisficing in Multi-armed Bandits with Graph Information: -best-arm identification

-Now, consider an arm $j\neq a^\ast$, but in the same cluster as $a^\ast$.
-It can be seen that the fact that the means are $\epsilon$-smooth implies that distinguishing $j$ from $a^\ast$ would require at least on the order of $\epsilon^{-2}$ samples.
-That is, the more effective the graph structure is, the harder the best arm identification problem becomes.
-However, it stands to reason that in such situations, it might be more reasonable to not demand for the absolute best arm, but rather an arm that is nearly optimal.
+It can be observed from Theorem~\ref{thm: sample_complexity} that the fact that the means are $\epsilon$-smooth implies that distinguishing arm $j$ from $a^\ast$ would require at least $O(\epsilon^{-2})$ samples.
+A tighter upper bound on the violation $\epsilon$ and an edge between $j$ and $a^*$ would make the suboptimal arm $j$ harder to eliminate.
+However, it stands to reason that in such situations, it might be more practical to not demand for the absolute best arm, but rather an arm that is nearly optimal.
 Indeed, in several modern applications we discuss in Section~\ref{sec:intro}, finding an approximate best arm is tantamount to solving the problem.
 In such cases, a simple modification of \algoname{} can be used to quickly eliminate definitely suboptimal arms, and then output an arm that is guaranteed to be nearly optimal.
 To formalize this, we consider the $\zeta$-best arm identification problem as follows.

 \begin{definition} For a given $\zeta >0$, arm $i$ is called $\zeta$-best arm if $\mu_i \geq \mu_{a^*} - \zeta$, where $a^\ast = \arg\max_i \mu_i$ \end{definition}